R6 Class for processing a catchment to make a Dynamic TOPMODEL

 ## The vignettes contains more examples of the method calls.

-## create temport directory for output
+## create temporary directory for output

 demo_dir <- tempfile("dygis")